 Garrotxa Volcanic Natural Park

-40 long-extinct volcanic cones dominate the landscape of Garrotxa, a diverse natural park in the Pyrenees which encompasses lava flows, forest reserves and striking basalt cliffs, as well as the Olot’s ancient town centre, the medieval castle of Juvinyà and buildings constructed of volcanic rock.
+40 long-extinct volcanic cones dominate the landscape of Garrotxa, a diverse natural park in the Pyrenees which encompasses lava flows, forest reserves and striking basalt cliffs, as well as Olot’s ancient town centre, the medieval castle of Juvinyà and buildings constructed of volcanic rock.
 Mountain to coast cycle tours often include a day in Garrotxa on the way.

 Peralada wine trail